 I saw this picture on IG, and I fell in love with this gold leaf dish.
-It could be used as a trinket dish, a paperweight, or simply a prop for a flat-lay photo.
+It can be used as a trinket dish, a paperweight, or simply a prop for a flat-lay photo.

 So I decided to create my version using air-dry clay.

 If you are following my blog, I made my own air-dry clay.
 There are two recipes that I tried, the cooked and no-cooked air-dry clay.
 But this time, I am using the DAS brand, and it’s my first time using store-bought air-dry clay.

 So I made this project just right on time before winter takes over and had a chance to get a leaf for this project.